katarinako01/DL_image_segmentation/README.md

 | Traffic light | 0.444 | 0.927 | 0.600 | 0.429 |
 | Skyscraper | 0.318 | 0.941 | 0.475 | 0.312 |

-**Comment regarding metrics:** High recall (0.92) with lower precision (0.45) could be partially attributable to incomplete ground truth annotations in OpenImages, considering that the model correctly segments objects that were not labeled.
+**Comment regarding metrics:** High recall with lower precision could be partially attributable to incomplete ground truth annotations in OpenImages, considering that the model correctly segments objects that were not labeled.
+More on annotation inconsistencies in OpenImages in this Towards Data Science article: https://towardsdatascience.com/i-performed-error-analysis-on-open-images-and-now-i-have-trust-issues-89080e03ba09/

 ## SAM (Segment Anything Model) comparison